mpanunto/PanunTools/docs/README_CalculateOwnership.md

 # Calculate Ownership

 Pretty basic tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.
+To run, users must provide the following inputs to the tool:
+1. Path to ownership feature class
+2. Ownership feature class field that defines ownership
+3. Path to fire perimeter
+4. Scratch directory